 Lunigiana cuisine consists of very simple ingredients.

-Do not miss the opportunity to try our olive oil, our honey and all the other soft fruits.
+Do not miss the opportunity to taste local olive oil, wine and honey.